 Of course, the Town encourages you to keep making your own compost, while disposing of organic materials not recovered in household composting (animal waste, fats, soiled fibres, etc.) in your brown bin.
 The brown bin then becomes a welcome complement to your composting efforts, helping you further reduce the amount of waste you produce!
 See the blog on this subject for the list of materials accepted in the brown bin.

 HOW TO AVOID ODOURS, THE PROLIFERATION OF GRUBS AND THE PRESENCE OF ANIMALS?

-To limit odours related to organic waste, the Town of Rosemère will conduct pick-ups every Monday, year-round.
+To limit odours related to organic waste, the Town of Rosemère will conduct pick-ups every Monday, from May to November, and bi-weekly from January to April.
 In addition, the Town has fitted the bins with a lock that will prevent small animals from opening them.
 Here are a few tips to help you avoid odours, the proliferation of grubs and the presence of animals:

 – Have your bin emptied every week, even if it is not full, by putting it out by the side of the street.

 – Wrap your moist food waste, meat and bones in a paper bag or newsprint.

 – Line your brown bin with a paper bag designed for this purpose or put newsprint on the bottom of the bin.

 – Place your bin in the shade, especially in summer.